Deseret Mutual Benefit Administrators Sells 1,480 Shares of The Williams Companies, Inc. (NYSE:WMB)

-Deseret Mutual Benefit Administrators trimmed its holdings in The Williams Companies, Inc. (NYSE:WMB – Get Rating) by 19.0% in the 1st quarter, according to its most recent filing with the SEC.
-The institutional investor owned 6,290 shares of the pipeline company’s stock after selling 1,480 shares during the quarter.
+Deseret Mutual Benefit Administrators cut its stake in shares of The Williams Companies, Inc. (NYSE:WMB – Get Rating) by 19.0% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 6,290 shares of the pipeline company’s stock after selling 1,480 shares during the quarter.
 Deseret Mutual Benefit Administrators’ holdings in Williams Companies were worth $210,000 at the end of the most recent reporting period.

-Several other large investors also recently bought and sold shares of the business.
-NN Investment Partners Holdings N.V. increased its holdings in Williams Companies by 192.5% in the 1st quarter.
-NN Investment Partners Holdings N.V. now owns 391,080 shares of the pipeline company’s stock worth $13,067,000 after buying an additional 257,400 shares in the last quarter.
-Skandinaviska Enskilda Banken AB publ bought a new stake in shares of Williams Companies during the 1st quarter valued at about $715,000.
-Duff & Phelps Investment Management Co. grew its stake in shares of Williams Companies by 14.2% during the 1st quarter.
-Duff & Phelps Investment Management Co. now owns 2,737,171 shares of the pipeline company’s stock valued at $91,449,000 after purchasing an additional 339,723 shares during the period.
-BI Asset Management Fondsmaeglerselskab A S bought a new stake in shares of Williams Companies during the 1st quarter valued at about $378,000.
-Finally, Ilmarinen Mutual Pension Insurance Co grew its stake in shares of Williams Companies by 4.6% during the 1st quarter.
-Ilmarinen Mutual Pension Insurance Co now owns 158,000 shares of the pipeline company’s stock valued at $5,279,000 after purchasing an additional 7,000 shares during the period.
+Other hedge funds also recently made changes to their positions in the company.
+Riverview Trust Co bought a new position in shares of Williams Companies during the 1st quarter valued at approximately $27,000.
+Clearstead Advisors LLC bought a new position in shares of Williams Companies during the 1st quarter valued at approximately $28,000.
+American National Bank grew its stake in shares of Williams Companies by 63.6% during the 1st quarter.
+American National Bank now owns 908 shares of the pipeline company’s stock valued at $30,000 after acquiring an additional 353 shares during the period.
+Atwood & Palmer Inc. grew its stake in shares of Williams Companies by 306.4% during the 1st quarter.
+Atwood & Palmer Inc. now owns 951 shares of the pipeline company’s stock valued at $32,000 after acquiring an additional 717 shares during the period.
+Finally, San Luis Wealth Advisors LLC bought a new position in shares of Williams Companies during the 1st quarter valued at approximately $25,000.
 86.10% of the stock is currently owned by institutional investors.

 Insider Activity at Williams Companies